scubamount/scubamount.github.io/README.md

 # Installation

-(1)- Download [PowerShell 7](https://github.com/PowerShell/PowerShell/releases/download/v7.3.0-preview.3/PowerShell-7.3.0-preview.3-win-x64.msi) from the link here, or navigate to the Microsoft website and download the `.msi` there.
-Install as admin.
+1. Download [PowerShell 7](https://github.com/PowerShell/PowerShell/releases/download/v7.3.0-preview.3/PowerShell-7.3.0-preview.3-win-x64.msi) or obtain the `.msi` from the Microsoft website, and install it as an administrator.

-(2)- Run PowerShell 7 as admin to make edits to your `$profile` or any other local changes.

- If you run PowerShell 7 as your `Superuser` with network credentials, you can now invoke commands across the network.
+2. Launch PowerShell 7 with administrative privileges to modify your `$profile` or perform other local changes.
+Running PowerShell 7 with your network credentials as the `Superuser` allows you to invoke commands across the network.

-(3)- You can add my certificate file by double clicking on it.
-This is located in the `\pwsh7` folder
+3. Double-click on the certificate file located in the `\pwsh7` folder to add it to your system.

-(4)- Running PowerShell7 as Admin, change the ExecutionPolicy.
+4. Change the ExecutionPolicy while running PowerShell 7 as an administrator to run the scripts in this repository.

 ```powershell
 Set-ExecutionPolicy -ExecutionPolicy AllSigned -Force -Confirm